Article co-authored by Dr. Abraham Palmer and Dr. Sandra Sanchez-Roige accepted to Behavioural Processes

-Drs.
-Palmer and Sanchez-Roige are co-authors on the manuscript “Genomic Basis of Delayed Reward Discounting” that has been accepted to Behavioural Processes.
-Other co-authors are Joshua Gray, James MacKillop, Harriet de Wit.
+The article, "Genomic Basis of Delayed Reward Discounting," has been accepted for publication in Behavioural Processes.
+Dr. Abraham Palmer and Dr. Sandra Sanchez-Roige are co-authors along with Joshua Gray, James MacKillop, and Harriet de Wit.

 Highlights from the paper:

 • Delayed reward discounting (DRD) is a measure of capacity to delay gratification.

 • DRD is moderately heritable and associated with mental, physical, and social outcomes.

 • DRD is a component of Research Domain Criteria and a putative target for treatment.

 • The largest GWAS to date yielded a SNP heritability of 12% and one significant SNP.

 • Future priorities include GWAS with larger samples and non-European cohorts.